 You’re expecting all the cash up front?
 Whilst there are deals where all the cash is paid up front, don’t assume that this will be the case with your business.
 Place yourself in the buyer’s shoes and start to realise that there may be an element of risk to be covered, finance to be considered, hand-over period to be agreed etc. A premium may be agreed if the business is funding the take-over, so best to keep an open mind on how the deal can be structured.
 Understand that there is a big difference between “deferred payments” and “earn-outs”.
 Deferred payments may have some form of security agreed, whereas earn-outs may be linked to the future profitability of the business, where you may have little or no control.

 You’re going to pay extortionate up-front fees to a Broker?
 OK some business brokers charge high (or very high) up-front fees in return for a high level of service, for high value businesses, that’s not disputed.
 But at least check out why you are going to pay thousands or even tens of thousands of pounds to a broker to have the privilege of selling your business.
 Just be wary about false promises and unrealistic values.
-Some brokers may “feed off the business owner’s greed” so watch out!
+Also, some Brokers will charge business owners VAT on legal completion when they may not have to, so watch out!
 Ask for references.

 You’re impressed with the Broker who came to visit you?
 Nothing quite wrong here but check out who is responsible for selling your business.
 Some people may be there just to “sign you up” and so you’ll never see them again!
 Find out exactly who is responsible for selling your business – “deal teams” often have changing staff.
 Which is all a bit of a problem when you want to see someone to discuss the progress (or lack of!) being made with potential buyers.
 Watch out for slick reports and presentations too – they may impress but could be full of mistakes – if you bother to look closely!

 You’re not going to use Professional Advisors?
 No one likes to spend money unless they have to but with the careful appointment of professional advisors, they can actually save you a great deal of money.
-For instance, a Broker can help find you suitable buyers through their connections and lists of potential buyers and investors to place you in a competitive bidding situation; a specialist Corporate Lawyer will help protect you from unfair or onerous terms within the contract of sale; a Tax Accountant can help advise on the best ways to minimise your tax liabilities (before the sale completes) and a Corporate Financial Adviser can help make sure you are getting the right advice on when to sell and how to maximise shareholder value.
+For instance, a Broker can help find you several suitable buyers through their connections to place you in a competitive bidding situation; a specialist Corporate Lawyer will help protect you from unfair or onerous terms within the Share Purchase Agreement; a Tax Accountant can help advise on the best ways to minimise your tax liabilities (before the sale completes) and a Corporate Financial Adviser can help make sure you are getting the right advice on when to sell and how to maximise shareholder value.
 Make sure that your advisors have the capability of meeting your requirements, can work to an agreed budget and work within your agreed timescale.

 Always remember – Plan to sell your business – “If you fail to plan, you plan to fail!”